projectshift/shift-boiler/README.md

 ![boiler](https://s3-eu-west-1.amazonaws.com/public-stuff-cdn/boiler.png)

 Boiler is a best-practices setup of [flask framework](http://flask.pocoo.org/) integrated with a number of libraries to quickly bootstrap app development.
 You can do console applications, web apps or apis with boiler.
-It is also a good example of how to set up flask framework for large projects or scale from micro- to relatively big system by adding features and extensioned as the project grows.
+It is also a good example of how to set up flask framework for large projects or scale from micro- to relatively big system by adding features and extensions as the project grows.

 Here are some main features all of which are pluggable and optional: